 45. It is recommended that track testing be used to assess the performance of ADS in a number of selected important nominal and critical scenarios, notably given that, unlike real-world testing, track testing can accelerate exposure to known rare events or safety critical scenarios, and in a more controlled and safer environment.

-46. It is furthermore recommended to develop the track tests in line with the approach set out in Annex VII.
+46. It is furthermore recommended to develop the track tests in line with the approach set out in Annex V.

 A. How the pillar interacts with other pillars